rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 - **+1 PM:** dano +1d6..
 - **+2PM:** aumenta o tamanho do cone em +1sqr.

+### Call Lightning (3 MP)
+<div class="spell-tags">elemental wild nature</div>

+*3rd Circle*
+- **Execução:** Action
+- **Alcance:** 20 sqr
+- **Alvo:** Point
+- **Duração:** Concentration, up to 10 minutes
+- **Resistência:** DEX
+___

+A storm cloud appears at a point within range that you can see above yourself.
+It takes the shape of a Cylinder that is 10 feet tall with a 60-foot radius.When you cast the spell, choose a point you can see under the cloud.
+A lightning bolt shoots from the cloud to that point.
+Each creature within 5 feet of that point makes a Dexterity saving throw, taking 3d10 Lightning damage on a failed save or half as much damage on a successful one.
+Until the spell ends, you can take a Magic action to call down lightning in that way again, targeting the same point or a different one.
+If you're outdoors in a storm when you cast this spell, the spell gives you control over that storm instead of creating a new one.
+Under such conditions, the spell's damage increases by 1d10.

+- **+2 PM:** +1d10 dano.

 ### Calm Emotions (2 MP)
 <div class="spell-tags">enchantment trickery boost sacred</div>